malan88/standingwater/src/markdown/projects/maudlin.md

 any two points in hex color space as points on a graph and to find the point in the gradient you just take the distance.
 The code's [here][0], if you want to see it.

+**Update 8/7/2021**: Maudlin is now up to 110k articles, and I deployed it to Digital Ocean.
+The scraper still runs on my local machine, and I implemented a system for generating a day's wordcloud every two hours and syncing it over to the DO server.

+I did some back of the envelope calculations to figure out if a cheap basic droplet would have enough storage space for all my articles, and at the rate the database grows it seems I'd end up taking about a year per gigabyte.
+At 25gb for a basic level droplet, that's about 25 years before I'd have to upgrade storage.

 [0]: https://github.com/mas-4/maudlin/blob/51ee8c60aa8e4ab5328d981cbd45ec670451d32b/newscrawler/utils.py#L11-L18